Doland, South Dakota

 Doland is a city in eastern Spink County, South Dakota, United States.
 The population was 199 at the 2020 census.

 History

 Doland was platted in 1882.
-The city was named for F. H. Doland, an original owner of the town site.
+The city was named for Civil War veteran Franklin Henry Doland, an original owner of the town site.
+Doland purchased several hundred acres in the expected path of the Chicago and North Western railroad which was moving westward into South Dakota.
+The railroad created a depot for shipping for farmers at the location.
 A post office has been in operation in Doland since 1882.